 St. Paul is a tiny town located in the state of Indiana.
 With a population of 959 people and just one neighborhood, St. Paul is the 325th largest community in Indiana.
 Much of the housing stock in St. Paul was built prior to World War II, making it one of the older and more historic towns in the country.

-St. Paul is a blue-collar town, with 42.26% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, St. Paul is generally considered to be a blue-collar town.
+42.26% of the St. Paul workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, St. Paul is a town of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in St. Paul who work in sales jobs (11.81%), office and administrative support (6.30%), and food service (6.04%).

-St. Paul’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, St. Paul’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Being a small town, St. Paul does not have a public transit system used by locals to get to and from work.